sevvalmehder/Library-Management-System/README.md

 # Library-Management-System

-Gebze Technical University Data Structures and Algorithm Homework 1.
+Gebze Technical University Data Structures and Algorithms Homework 1.

-This is a simple library management system with Java.
+This is a simple library management system written in Java.
 There is a report about "how to use system ?" in Turkish.